 The courageous actions that continue to lead to me to new levels of freedom.
 The flame of hope that I keep feeding.
 The resilience I exercise to undo the impact of force, fraud, coercion.

 Words I agree with: identified, recovered, exit, escape, self-rescue.

 Images I agree with will reflect human strength, resiliency, triumph.

 As a child, I need help to exit, just like I need someone to teach me how to ride my bike.
 Empower me to be my own hero by walking beside me.
 Teach me to make choices of my own.
 Show me how to develop my sense of self.
 Please don’t say that you rescued or saved me; then I owe you, and I’ve paid enough already.
 Please don’t use my story or photo to raise money, I don’t owe you.
 Especially if I am a minor, can you see how re-exploitive this is for me?

 Ask me about my current life, which reflects post-traumatic growth, love, security.
 Ask not if I’m happy, but what brings me happiness.

-Ask me about my first snorkeling adventure—because I survived so I could experience that innocent child-like joy that induced giggles and tears.
+Ask me about my first snorkeling adventure—because I survived so I could experience child-like joy that induced giggles and tears.